 It is also not possible to terminate some of the corporations in the country.
 Some of the corporations may be privately owned and it is not reasonable to terminate such private corporations.
-The result may be that a country with a population of 5 millions will have a large industry with shortages of workers.
+The result may be that a country with a new president and a population of 15 millions will have a large industry with shortages of workers.

 Each world in the game has many countries without a president.
 These countries are free and available for new players who may register and become the leader of such countries.
 The countries have a profitable economy and give the new president an excellent start position.

 Free countries are run automatically by the automatic game procedure.
 The procedure makes an effort to keep the economy of these free countries at a reasonable level, achieve high employment by the creation of new corporations and maintaining a good level of defense.
 The automatic system will never create a winner.
 It keeps these countries at a reasonable level.